akmn35/new.dist/README.md

 #> [1] 0.7744412
 ```

-`qndd` quantile function for a new discrete distribution with theta
+`qndd` Quantile function for a New Discrete Distribution with theta
-parameters.
+parameter.

 ``` r
 library(new.dist)